-If a student alleges discrimination based upon physical or mental disability, the District may take interim measures to assist or protect the student during an investigation.
+For any allegation of unlawful discrimination, the MCCCD may provide supportive measures to assist or protect the parties during the pendency of the investigation.
 Such measures may include academic adjustments, arranging for changes in class schedules, or other appropriate temporary measures.